uor16x/uor-keyring/README.md

 - [ ] Concat

-Ability to concat two any intermediate results.
+Ability to concat two any intermediate results with optional separator.

 - [ ] Replace

 Ability to replace given symbol occurrences with other string.

+- [ ] Repeat

+Ability to repeat the string given number of times.

 - [ ] Reverse